Nick Kyrgios: 2012–2013: Turning pro

+In 2012, in his first-round qualifying match at the Australian Open, Kyrgios won the first set in a tiebreak, but his opponent Mathieu Rodrigues cruised through the second and third sets to defeat him.
+In March 2012, Ouyang Bowen was the first player that Kyrgios defeated in a professional tournament, at an ITF Futures event, in Japan.
+Kyrgios continued to compete on the 2012 ITF Men's Circuit for the rest of the season, competing in tournaments in Australia, Germany, Japan and Slovenia.
+At the end of the season, he had reached a semifinal and a quarterfinal in Australian tournaments.
+He finished the year ranked No. 838.
+In 2013, Kyrgios started the season by playing at the 2013 Brisbane International, losing in the first round of qualifying to James Duckworth.
+He then lost in the first round of qualifying at the 2013 Australian Open to Bradley Klahn in straight sets.
+After winning the Boys' Singles, Kyrgios said his goal was to reach the top 300 by the end of the year.
-At the 2013 Nature's Way Sydney Tennis International, he defeated fellow Australian Matt Reid in straight sets in the finals to win his first challenger tour title at the age of 17.

-Kyrgios was given a wildcard into the qualifying competition of the 2013 French Open, but on 20 May it was announced that John Millman was withdrawing from the main draw due to injury; such that, Kyrgios' wildcard was raised to the main draw.
+At the 2013 Nature's Way Sydney Tennis International, Kyrgios defeated fellow Australian Matt Reid in straight sets in the finals to win his first challenger tour title at the age of 17.
+Kyrgios was given a wildcard into the qualifying competition of the 2013 French Open, but on 20 May it was announced that John Millman was withdrawing from the main draw due to injury, such that Kyrgios's wildcard was raised to the main draw.
 This meant he would compete in a main draw of a Grand Slam tournament for the first time.
-In the first round Kyrgios had the biggest win of his career to date against the former world No. 8 Radek Štěpánek in three sets, each ending in tiebreaks, giving him the first ATP Tour level win of his career.
+In the first round, Kyrgios had the biggest win of his career to date against the former world No. 8 Radek Štěpánek in three sets, each ending in tiebreaks, giving him the first ATP Tour level win of his career.

 Although he lost to Marin Čilić in the following round, his ranking rose to No. 213.
 Kyrgios later qualified for the 2013 US Open, where he was beaten by fourth seed David Ferrer in his opening match.
 He reached a new career high ranking of No. 186 on 9 September 2013.
 In October, Kyrgios made the semifinal of the 2013 Sacramento Challenger, before falling to Tim Smyczek.
 He ended the 2013 season with a singles ranking of 182.